epfl-ada/ada-2023-project-pinacolada23/README.md

 ## Proposed additional datasets
 No other dataset used for now
-Optional: IMDb ratings, BAFTA (dataset pour oscar des acteurs) ?
+Optional: IMDb ratings, BAFTA

 ## Methods

 - Data pre-processing and cleaning:
-    - select relevant features: we decided to keep movies from the U.S. from the year 1980 and after
+    - Selecting relevant features: we decided to keep movies from the U.S. from the year 1980 and after
-    - handle missing data: remove
+    - Handling missing data: remove
-    - merge datasets
+    - Merging datasets
 - Statistical analysis: correlate box office revenue associated to movies from an actor with changes in roles
 - Data visualization: For clear representation of trends and patterns.
 - Machine Learning Techniques: Employing clustering algorithms to group actors based on similarities in their career paths post-hit.
 - Time-Series Analysis: Identifying patterns and anomalies over time in box office performance and role selection.

 Evolution in types of roles post-blockbuster:

-- change in film genre
+- Change in film genre
-- change in character type
+- Change in character type

 Continuity of box office success:

-- difference with subsequent box office revenues
+- Difference with subsequent box office revenues
-- frequency of release dates
+- Frequency of release dates

 ## Proposed timeline
 ```